 A technical reference is Hooven, Frederick J., "Longitudinal Dynamics of the Wright Brothers' Early Flyers 'A Study in Computer Simulation of Flight', from The Wright Flyer An Engineering Perspective edited by Howard S. Wolko, 1987.

-Note that the following warning messages are from a Simulink assertion block which is used to determine if the Flyer has landed or stalled.
+Note that the following warning messages are from a Simulink assertion block, used to determine if the Flyer has landed or stalled.
+Information messages display in the MATLAB® Command Window and warning messages display in the Simulink Diagnostic Viewer.

 Warning: Assertion detected in 'aeroblk_wf_3dof_noVR/Airframe/Touch Down?/Check Touch Down/Land?' at time 2.529176.